 - A misaligned thermocouple

 Accumulation of Dirt

 It’s important to keep all your HVAC components clean for safety and efficiency, including the area surrounding the pilot light.
 If dirt is allowed to accumulate in the intake valve, oxygen levels which are needed to keep the pilot light burning strongly, will be reduced.
-You can prevent this issue by scheduling routine furnace maintenance each fall, when a skilled technician will inspect, clean, and tune your furnace to ensure its reliable, efficient operation throughout heating season.
+You can prevent this issue by scheduling routine furnace maintenance each fall, when a skilled technician will inspect, clean, and tune your furnace to ensure its reliable, efficient operation throughout the heating season.

-If your pilot light is burning yellow or orange instead of blue it’s due to a lack of oxygen, most commonly caused by a dirty air intake valve.
+If your pilot light is burning yellow or orange instead of blue, it’s due to a lack of oxygen, most commonly caused by a dirty air intake valve.
 Because fire needs fuel and oxygen to burn, an inefficient supply of oxygen causes the flame to become weak.
-While a blue flame produces an adequate an amount of heat to trigger the thermocouple, a yellow flame does not, causing the thermocouple to turn off the gas valve and your furnace to stop working.
+While a blue flame produces an adequate amount of heat to trigger the thermocouple, a yellow flame does not, causing the thermocouple to turn off the gas valve and your furnace to stop working.

 Furnace Repair Services in the Bainbridge & Thomasville Area of Georgia

-The team of experienced professionals at Harrell King Heating & Air have been providing homeowners in the southwest Georgia area with expert furnace repair, maintenance, and installation services for more than three decades.
+The team of experienced professionals at Harrell King Heating & Air has been providing homeowners in the southwest Georgia area with expert furnace repair, maintenance, and installation services for more than three decades.
 We offer 24/7 emergency service so you’re never left out in the cold, and treat all our customers like family—with honesty, respect, and fair pricing.